MicrosoftDocs/memdocs/memdocs/intune/user-help/microsoft-intune-app-linux.md

 ---
 # required metadata

-title: Install Microsoft Intune app for Linux | Microsoft Docs
+title: Get the Microsoft Intune app for Linux | Microsoft Docs
 description: Describes how to install, update, and remove the Microsoft Intune app for Linux.
 keywords:
 author: lenewsad